 The daughter of Betty and Bob Newbie, Brandi hasn't gotten much luck since her husband passed away in a pool incident, with the advent of another child and two kids growing up with one turning to crime, things are only going to get tougher for Brandi and the Broke family.

 Absurdly Youthful Mother: Brandi is only in the first few days of the adult life stage, nowhere near old enough to have a teenage son unless she had access to the Elixir of Life aspiration reward or cheats that allowed her to become pregnant as a teen.
-Fanon often seems to regard her as a Teen Mom.
+Fanon often seems to regard her as a former teen mother.

 Opposite-Sex Clone: Unless the player tampers with Brandi's pregnancy in some way, her unborn child will always turn out to be this.
 This is because the child has no genetics from Skip, and since his only genetic parent is Brandi, the game will spawn him as the other sex.

 The lovely sisters of Pleasantview with the gold digging Dina and the maneater Nina, both sisters have it rough after Nina losing her job and Dina's husband Michael's untimely passing and the Repoman taking what they had from their inheritance.

 Gold Digger: Dina only wants Mortimer for his money.
 It is not clear if this was the case with her former husband, Michael.